ajrcarey/pdfium-render/README.md

 Version 0.7.15 adds additional functions for working with page annotations, including retrieval of annotation names, author names, comments, creation and modification timestamps, and text and character ranges linked to annotations.

-Version 0.7.14 adds compatibility with web workers to the WASM implementation of `pdfium-render`, thanks to an excellent contribution from <https://github.com/NyxCode>.

-Version 0.7.13 adds transformation functions to `PdfRenderConfig`, allowing a page to be optionally moved, scaled, rotated, and skewed during rendering, and adds clipping support to `PdfRenderConfig`, allowing for rendering of only a portion of a page.

 ## Binding to Pdfium